Jeffrey M. Smythe

-He currently serves on the Board of Meals On Wheels Association of America and serves as the President of the newly formed Meals On Wheels Association of Georgia.
-He also serves
+He currently serves on the Board of Meals On Wheels Association of America and serves as the Founding Past-President of the newly formed Meals On Wheels Association of Georgia.

-on Emory’s Fuqua Center for Late-Life Depression, The Georgia Institute on Aging, and Georgia Gerontology Society boards.
-Jeff has been a guest lecturer for the Georgia State
+He also serves as the Chair of the Georgia Institute on Aging and is an Advisor for Emory’s Fuqua Center for Late-Life Depression.
+Jeff has been a guest lecturer for the Georgia

-University Gerontology Certificate program and the University of Phoenix Axia College Human Services program.
-He participated in World Teach in 1996, teaching English in rural
+State University Gerontology Certificate program and the University of Phoenix Axia College Human Services program.
+He participated in World Teach in 1996, teaching English in

 Barbara Bond-Gentry, Director of Finance and Human Resources is responsible for the overall fiscal management and financial well being of the organization.
 She ensures that the